MAY 19th, 2022

 naava investment memorandum

-Most companies go with a plain cover, but Naava’s memorandum already hints at an environmentally-themed business model, as well as looking attractive in its own right.
+Most companies go with a plain cover, but Naava’s memorandum already hints at an environmentally-themed business model.
+It also looks attractive in its own right.

 Executive Summary (“The Offer”)